RausellLab/CelliD/README.md

 ## Installation

-CelliD has recently moved to [Bioconductor](https://bioconductor.org/packages/devel/bioc/html/CelliD.html) but is still in the devel branch and therefore can be installed only with R 4.1.
+CelliD has recently moved to [Bioconductor](https://bioconductor.org/packages/devel/bioc/html/CelliD.html) but can be installed only with R 4.1.
 The master branch of this repository is the mirror of the bioconductor package.
 In order to use CelliD with R version 3.6 ~ 4.0, please install the legacy branch of the repository.

 Within R, set first: